< Back

 To resolve the connection issue, additional Windows Firewall rules need to be created on the SQL Server machine.

-Below is the link to the Microsoft Technet article that details how to run wf.msc and then add the C:\Program Files (x86)\Microsoft SQL Server\MSSQL11.MSSQLSERVER\MSSQL\Binn\Sqlservr.exe application to the Windows Firewall rules:
+Below is the link to a Microsoft article that details how to run wf.msc and then add the required Windows Firewall rule to allow access the SQL Database:

 The page also contains information on adding an Inbound Rule for the TCP 1433 port (the default port for SQL Server connections).
 In addition to this rule, you may also need to add an Inbound Rule for the UDP 1434 port number used by the SQL Server Browser service.